pinkman7009/Book-Library/README.md

 1. Basic CRUD operations can be performed on Books and Authors.
 2. A book library can be maintained with respective authors.
 3. Supports file upload( for images ) which has been made possible by using Filepond( https://pqina.nl/filepond/ ).
 The images are stored on the database as they could not be stored on Heroku's server.
+4. Model-View-Controller design has been implemented in this application.

 # Built with